ecmwf-lab/ai-models-fourcastnetv2/README.md

-# ai-models-nvidia-spherical
+# ai-models-fourcastnetv2

-`ai-models-nvidia-spherical` is an [ai-models](https://github.com/ecmwf-lab/ai-models) plugin to run Nvidia's spherical harmonics tranformer.
+`ai-models-fourcastnetv2` is an [ai-models](https://github.com/ecmwf-lab/ai-models) plugin to run Nvidia's spherical harmonics tranformer.

 <TERMS OF USE>